skx/foth/README.md

 ### Part 5

-This part adds `do`, `emit`, and `loop`, allowing simple loops.

-(Emit outputs the ASCII character stored in the topmost stack-entry)
+This part adds `do` and `loop`, allowing simple loops, and `emit` which outputs the ASCII character stored in the topmost stack-entry.

-Sample usage would look like this - note that the character `*` has the ASCII code 42:
+Sample usage would look like this:

     cd part5
     go build .